 Healthy drivers in the age groups of young (17-39), older (40-69), and elderly (70 and over) made up the participants.
 Sixteen subjects took part.
 Nonetheless, the five subjects' data were excluded due to technical problems encountered during the testing procedures.
-A sum of 214 simulated data points was produced as well as employed in this research (Gifford et al., 2022).
+A sum of 214 simulated data points was produced as well as employed in this research [34].
 This total also contains data from eleven subjects: 6 females and five males.
 The subjects' ages varied from 18 to 89 years, with a standard deviation of 16.8 and a mean age of 42.9.
 The contributors supplied their free and informed consent.
 Each participant completed two tasks, one simple and one difficult.
-Participants also completed questionnaires outlining their individualized perspectives on workload.
-The questionnaire asked about the age, gender, and driving experience level of the driver such as elderly, experienced, or novice.
+Participants also completed questionnaires outlining their individualised perspectives on workload.
+The questionnaire asked about the age, gender, and driving experience level of the driver such as elderly, experienced or novice.

 Each item on the survey form reflects a weighted percentage value, with 0% being the lowest and 100% being the greatest.
 These boxes represent participants' self-reported cognitive load.
-Following the experiment, each participant answered the questionnaire by checking the box that, in their opinion, best captures the effect of cognitive load based on their perception throughout the research (where "0" denotes no load and "100" denotes maximum load) (Toroyan et al., 2011; Tornros & Bolling, 2005).
+Following the experiment, each participant answered the questionnaire by checking the box that, in their opinion, best captures the effect of cognitive load based on their perception throughout the research (where '0' denotes no load and '100' denotes maximum load) [35,36].